Holiday craziness is on the way!!

 As a kid, I was mortified to wear them to school.

 Now they are a “thing.”
 And the uglier, the better!

 So what better way to kick off my contest than by wearing the ugliest holiday sweater I own.
 Sorry, no pictures…

-What I love about the ugly Christmas sweater contest
+What I love about the ugly sweater activity

 - It’s creative!!
 In upper elementary and middle school getting out the markers and colored pencils has become somewhat of a novelty.
 Kids spend so much time on computers (especially now) that the idea of designing and sketching turns them into giddy little kids!